NietoDeveloper/MySQL_DataBase/SECURITY.md

-  `user_settings` tables direc Your application must run `SET @app_current_user_id = '<uuid>';` at the start of each connectis connection-scoped, not transaction-scoped like Postgres' `SET LOCAL`, so a pooled connection that forgets to reset the variable between requests, and treare simply never granted to any
+  `user_settings` tables direc Your application must run `SET @app_current_user_id = '<uuid>';` at the start of each connectis connection-scoped, not transaction-scoped like Postgres'